uofajillian/edx-documentation/en_us/xblock/source/customize/custom-html.rst

 Check HTML Against the Thumbs XBlock
 ****************************************

-After you have defined the HTML code, check your work against the HTML in the Thumbs XBlock.
+After you have defined the HTML, check your work against the HTML in the Thumbs XBlock.

 .. include:: ../reusable/code_thumbs_html.rst

-If necessary, make corrections to the HTML code in your XBlock so that it matches the code in the Thumbs XBlock.
+If necessary, make corrections to the HTML in your XBlock so that it matches the HTML in the Thumbs XBlock.

 **********************************
 Next Step
 **********************************

-When you have customized ``myxblock.html``, you must :ref:`customize the XBlock JavaScript file<Customize myxblock.js>`.
+After you complete your customizations to the HTML file, you continue on and :ref:`customize the XBlock JavaScript file<Customize myxblock.js>`.

 .. include:: ../links.rst